Understanding & defining Quantitative Research

 - Structured Tools: Structured tools like polls, questionnaires or surveys are utilized to collect quantitative data.
 The structured tool gathers actionable and in-depth data from the participants of the surveys.

-- Close Ended Questions: Close-ended questions are created according to the requirement of the research.
-These questions collect data and hence are widely implemented in quantitative research.
+- Close Ended Questions: Close-ended questions are created according to the requirement of the qualitative study.
+These questions collect data and hence are widely implemented by qualitative researcher.

 - Quantitative Data: Generally, quantitative data are represented by the charts, graphs, tables or any other non-numerical forms.
 This assists in understanding and proving the validity of market research.